boyanraichev/tat-css/README.md

 The beauty of flexbox is that every unit can also be a container, so this is quite possible: class="tat-u-1-2 tat-r".
 And it will clean up your html big time!

 You can change the order of elements, no only be reversing the whole container, but individually.
-Since this has a more case-specific usage it is not part of the framework - you will have to do it in your site stylesheet.

-You can also change the alignment of single elements in the container.
-I.e. all are aligned to the top, but one is aligned to the bottom.
-This is in the roadmap to be featured in TAT.
+There are no classes in TAT.CSS for that - the usage is very site specific, so it doesn't make sense to include them here.

 Examples
 --------